• Skip to primary navigation

 35. Downsize- Feel like you have too much space?
 It’s okay to downsize and move into a cheaper home.

-36. Use Rewards cards- Use rewards cards for the stores you shop at the most.
+36. Use Rewards cards- Use rewards cards or apps for the stores you shop at the most.
 The rewards can add up.

 37. Shop around for big purchases- Need to buy a new washing machine.
 Shop around for the best deals.
 The PX is tax-free but Lowe’s and Home Depot offer a 10% military discount.